Sweet Pea Currant Tomato Seeds - (Solanum pimpinellifolium)

 Sweet Pea Currant Tomato

 This tomato plant knows how to spread, reaching more than 6-12' in diameter, with the most beautiful red jewel fruits you have ever seen.
-A currant tomato that bears it fruits on 10-12" trusses.
+A currant tomato that bears it fruits on 10-12" tresses.
 The flavor of these tiny fruits is said to be reminiscent of fine wine.
 Best used fresh, also makes a perfect decoration for platters.

 Produces early and keeps going.
 It is best to stake or trellis this tomato.
 Perfectly grown with the Gold Rush Currant tomato for a beautiful red and gold rainbow of flavors.